Sondar4/Data-Engineering/README.md

 # Data Engineering Udacity
-This repo contains the four (currently only 3) projects of the Data Engineering Nanodegree of Udacity.
+This repo contains the four projects of the Data Engineering Nanodegree of Udacity.
 The projects' code is written in **Python** using the corresponding libraries and sdks for each tool used: Postgres, Cassandra, Redshift, Spark and Airflow.